Pirates vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Pittsburgh Pirates will play on Monday at PNC Park, at 6:35 PM ET, with Marcus Semien and Bryan Reynolds -- two hot hitters -- expected to deliver at the plate.
+Marcus Semien and the Texas Rangers meet Tucupita Marcano and the Pittsburgh Pirates on Tuesday at 6:35 PM ET, in the second of a three-game series at PNC Park.

-The favored Rangers have -140 moneyline odds against the underdog Pirates, who are listed at +115.
-The total is 9 runs for this matchup.
+The Rangers have been listed as -160 moneyline favorites for this matchup with the Pirates (+135).
+The total is 8 runs for the matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.